 Learn about the world’s highest tides and discover the rich heritage of the Bay of Fundy.
 The Fundy Tidal Interpretive Centre is a great place to learn about the world-famous tidal bore, enjoy nature and take in some East Hants history.
 From educational displays to breathtaking views of the Shubenacadie River, visit us to learn something new and be captivated by the power of nature.

 The Fundy Tidal Interpretive Centre is closed for the season.
-The Centre will re-open in May 2025.
+We will re-open on May 16, 2025.
+We are excited to welcome you back!

 Please note there is no maintenance on park grounds or trails during the off-season.